 The mission of Rockford Center is to serve the needs of our region’s mental health consumers by offering all patients and families outstanding healthcare services that are consistently trauma responsive, empowering and respectful, and which promote and sustain recovery.
 This critical mission is accomplished by working in partnership with individuals, families, healthcare providers, and other community stakeholders.

 University services are available to students regardless of immigration or citizenship status.
 These include admissions decisions, financial aid, the protection and security provided by the UD Police Department, care from Student Health Services or the Center for Counseling and Student Development, on-campus housing, emergency housing, New Student Orientation, internships, and research programs.
 The Office of the Dean of Students seeks to advise undocumented and DACA students and advocate for their individual and community-level needs.
-As awareness increases about UD’s undocumented and DACA student population, university services are growing.
-Resources for undocumented and DACA students are detailed here.
+As awareness increases about UD’s undocumented and DACA student population, resources for undocumented and DACA students are growing.